sreid7/RedHat-RH124/README.md

  Root = (su -) you must become root to have permission to do all functions on linux

- Exit Root = simply type "exit" will bring tyou back the normal user account.
+ Exit Root = simply type "exit" will bring you back the normal user account.

  chgrp = change group to have access to a file or directory (ex. chgrp ricky reliable file)